Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your body is surrounded by a strange aura as you suck the luck out of every nearby creature.
+FLUFF.
 For the duration of this effect, your basic attacks are automatically criticals if they hit.
-In addition, a 2 tile radius around you is surrounded by the _terrible luck_ tile effect.
-Creatures in the affected tiles, other than you, roll all attacks and skill checks with disadvantage, no matter how many stacks of advantage or disadvantage they might have.
+In addition, gain the _spreading chaos_ condition.
+Creatures with _spreading chaos_ have suffer the following effects:
+- effects that mirror those of the [crazed](rules/conditions/ailments.md?id=crazed) ailment
+- after they hit another creature with an attack, that creature also gains the _spreading chaos_ condition
+- _spreading chaos_ cannot be removed as long as your concentration holds, and creatures cannot become immune to its effects

+When you lose concentration on this miracle, remove the _spreading chaos_ condition from all creatures.

 ### Blessing of Knowledge